-After you have thoroughly cleaned the grill/sensor and put some good quality pellets in the hopper fire up the grill.
-To test the RTD sensor you are going to need another thermometer/temperature sensor monitoring the internal temperature of the grill.
-Now, many other pellet grill brands and even portable pellet grills have analogue temperature dials built into the grill lid, but Traeger doesnt.
-Why that’s the case, who knows, but when it comes to being able to check if the RTD sensor is faulty its definitely a problem.
+After you have thoroughly cleaned the grill/sensor put some good-quality pellets in the hopper and fire up the grill.
+To test the RTD sensor, you are going to need another thermometer/temperature sensor to monitor the internal temperature of the grill.

 Oven Thermometer or Heat Gun?

-An infrared heat gun is the best/easiest means to check if the RTD temperature sensor on your Traeger pellet grill is working properly: Image – Amazon
+An infrared heat gun is the best/easiest means to check if the RTD temperature sensor on your Traeger pellet grill is working properly: Image – Amazon.com

 How To Change The Traeger’s RTD Temperature Sensor